NSR9/GPT_Projects/NLP-TO_SQL/README.md

 ## Usage

-1. Set up your database connection and OpenAI API key in the `config.py` file.
+1. Set up your database connection and OpenAI API key in the `main.py` file.

 2. Run the main script:

     ```
-    python main.py
+    python3 main.py
     ```

 3. Enter your natural language query when prompted.